 Summer of 2020, Tom was scheduled to be an Apprentice Artist with the Santa Fe Opera, covering roles in Die Zauberflöte, and singing chorus in their productions of Wagner’s Tristan und Isolde, Dvořák’s Rusalka, and the world premiere of Huang Ruo’s new M. Butterfly.
-However, due to COVID-19, the Santa Fe Opera has decided to cancel their 2020 summer season in order to protect their audiences and employees.
-Please, stay safe everyone.
-And take care of yourselves.
+However, due to COVID-19, the Santa Fe Opera, like many opera companies around the world, had to cancel their 2020 summer season in order to protect their audiences and employees.

 If you have further questions or would like to follow Tom on his adventures, head on over to his professional facebook page at http://www.facebook.com/tcilluff or view his contact page at http://www.tomcilluffo.com/contact

 Besides being a performer & entertainer, Tom enjoys working with his hands as a craftsman.
 He is a trained blacksmith, metalsmith, jeweler, and woodworker, and has some leatherworking and glassblowing experience.
 Tom has put these skills to good use in the theater, as he has designed, built, and repaired various props and sets over the years.
 As a craftsman, he is primarily known as a maker of fine conducting batons which he has provided for choral and orchestral conductors all over the world.
 He has even been known to make a magic wand or two!
-Tom is more than happy to speak with you to design and craft a custom conducting baton for you or someone you know!** An Etsy shop is soon to follow, but in the meantime, please feel free to contact him directly via email at firstname.lastname@example.org, via text or call at (231) 590-7005, or you can visit his facebook page at http://www.facebook.com/BeauxBaToms
+Tom is more than happy to speak with you to design and craft a custom conducting baton* for you or someone you know!
+If you have further questions or would like to see a gallery of his work, please visit http://www.facebook.com/BeauxBaToms/

 *Knitting needles, Nålebinding needles, yarn spindles, wands, etc.